MicrosoftDocs/mesh-docs/mesh/Resources/mesh-known-issues.md

 * On the Dashboard, go to **All Worlds**, and holding down the scroll bar and leaving the UI dialog will bring you back on top of the screen.
 (19502)
 * On the Dashboard, scrolling through the **All Worlds** menu with the scroll wheel on the mouse jumps multiple pages at a time.
 (19501)
 * When downloading the Mesh app from Microsoft Store, some users will get a blank screen in the web browser.
 To search for the most current data on the server, press the **CTRL + F5** keys to clear your browser cache.
 The latest version of the Microsoft store webpage will then load.
 (14921)
-* <mark> On Quest, users will see a black lobby screen background after they leave the headset idle in a meeting.
-(54774)